Gailes railway station, Brisbane

-Gailes railway station is located on the Main line in Queensland, Australia.
-Despite the name, it is not in the suburb of Gailes, City of Ipswich, but in the neighbouring suburb in Wacol, City of Brisbane.
+Gailes is a railway station operated by Queensland Rail on the Ipswich/Rosewood line.
+It opened in 1919 and serves the Ipswich suburb of Gailes and the Brisbane suburb of Wacol.
+It is a ground level station, featuring two side platforms.

+History

 The station opened in 1919 as Dingo Hill.
 It was renamed in 1925 to Gailes.

-Services
+Platforms and services

 Gailes is served by trains operating to and from Ipswich and Rosewood.
 Most city-bound services run to Caboolture and Nambour, with some morning peak trains terminating at Bowen Hills.
 Some afternoon inbound services on weekdays run to Kippa-Ring.
 Gailes is 23 minutes from Ipswich and 34 minutes on an all-stops train from Central.